 Cutting the veggies

 For this recipe we cut zucchini and yellow squash in half lengthwise, then in slices.
 Slice the mushrooms then cut onions and green and red peppers into approximately 1-inch squares.
-If you'd like to add corn, blanch it for one minute, then cut kernels off the cobs.
+If you'd like to add corn, blanch it for one minute by submerging in a pot of boiling water, then cut kernels off the cobs.

 Why use a marinade?

 The marinade brings this dish together.
 It adds excitement to the vegetables!
 For the marinade, mix balsamic vinegar, brown sugar, olive oil, chopped basil, and minced garlic, seasonings in a large bowl, and stir to combine.
 Place all vegetables in the marinade bowl and toss to coat.
 You'll want to let veggies marinade 30-45 minutes to absorb all the delicious flavors.
 After soaking in the marinade, spread veggies on a foil lined baking sheet (or use a silicon liner).
 Turn your oven to high broil and roast veggies for about 20 minutes, or until they are al dente.
 If you add chicken, make sure the internal temperature reaches 165 degrees (check with a thermometer).

 Tips for oven roasting vegetables